Qyrus > Resources > Blogs > Feature Friday – The Impact of Parameterization and Data Driven Testing Methodology

 Feature Friday – The Impact of Parameterization and Data Driven Testing Methodology

-Jorell, Steve, tell us more about parameterization offered by Qyrus, its use cases, and impact on testing and QA processes?
+Jorell, Steve, tell us more about the parameterization offered by Qyrus, its use cases, and its impact on testing and QA processes.

 Steve: